maazjes/UpCycle/README.md

 <a href="https://www.youtube.com/watch?v=bIdBKF1wvfM">Click to see a demo video</a>
 <br></br>

 **The goal of the project** was to make a React Native application that has the functionalities required to operate a second hand market.
 As a little twist I also added some functionalities better known from social media apps such as the possibility to follow other users.
-The main goal of this project was however to get better at React / React Native and ExpressJS and SQL.
+The main goal of this project was however to get better at React / React Native, ExpressJS and SQL.
 The login / registration functionality is made with Firebase and the images are also stored in Firebase.
 <br></br>

 **Both the Backend and the Frontend are fully made with TypeScript** using very strict settings for maximal learning experience.
 The types are shared between the Backend and the Frontend to make everything convenient.
-After all a response body sent from the Backend is the same shape as a response body received in the Frontend.
+After all, a response body sent from the Backend is the same shape as a response body received in the Frontend.

-<H2>Technologies</H2>
+<h2>Deployment</h2>

+1. Create a new Heroku app with PostgreSQL addon and add a new git repository to the back folder with "git init".
+2. Add the Heroku remote to the local repository with "heroku git:remote -a appname".
+3. Add environment variables required in back/util/config.ts to your Heroku app.
+4. Run the deploy script from backend.
+5. Change axios baseURL in front/src/util/axiosInstance.ts to the newly deployed backend's url.
+6. Build frontend by running eas build.

+<h2>Technologies</h2>

 * **TypeScript**
 * **React Native**